7 babysitter red flags every parent needs to know

-“Hiring the right caregiver for your family is the easy part,” says Michelle LaRowe, founder of NannyTraining.com, former director of the International Nanny Association and author “Nanny to the Rescue!”
-“It’s monitoring the quality of in-home care your child is receiving that’s more of a challenge.”
+“Hiring the right caregiver for your family is the easy part,” says Michelle LaRowe, founder of NannyTraining.com, former director of the International Nanny Association and author of “Nanny to the Rescue!”
+“It’s monitoring the quality of the in-home care your child is receiving that’s more of a challenge.”

 In order to make sure your kids are in the best care possible when you’re not around, consider the red flags top experts say parents should look for when hiring a sitter.